Contributed by Maine Historical Society

 The company, also known as the Castine Light Infantry, consisted mostly of men from the Penobscot Bay area, including Castine, where Bridges was born, and Stockton Springs, among others.

-The document is signed by Seth K. Devereaux, the commanding officer of the company.
+The document is signed by Seth K. Devereux, the commanding officer of the company.
 Bridges' promotion came shortly before the regiment mustered into Civil War service, becoming the 2nd Maine Infantry Volunteers.

 About This Item